Contact

 Let's discuss the economics of CSP-Hosting, SPLA, and the Flexible Virtualisation Benefit.

-There are always two sides to it: the costs for the end-client and the profitability for the service provider.
+There are always two sides to it: the costs to the end client and the profitability for the service provider.
 They are connected by the ability to offer compelling and competitive services.

-For another end client that only needs a few VMs, it may be cheaper to purchase CSP licenses from you, along with the VMs, compared to the costs of SPLA.
+For another end client that only needs a few VMs, it may be cheaper to purchase CSP licences from you, along with the VMs, than to use SPLA.

-The cost benefits heavily depend on your cloud architecture, including the number of hosts and cores, density of virtual machines, isolation of Windows Server VMs for SPLA, and other factors that affect the relative cost of a virtual machine.
+The cost benefits depend heavily on your cloud architecture, including the number of hosts and cores, the density of virtual machines, the isolation of Windows Server VMs for SPLA, and other factors that affect the relative cost of a virtual machine.

 An accurate commercial feasibility study is not too difficult.
 We always recommend calculating and planning first, and then executing afterwards.
 And we can help you with that, just as we have helped many other service providers.